REPORT A SEXUAL ASSAULT AT THE SAFFRON CENTRE

 Anyone who wishes to report a sexual offence to RCMP or Municipal Police may contact the Saffron Centre to speak with one of our police and court support advocates.
 Advocates will complete an intake, gather basic information, and help the client to arrange their police interview at our office.

 Our reporting room is located on the ground floor of our office to allow for accessibility.
 It looks like a counselling room and is used for counselling regularly by our therapists.

 This room was designed to be comforting to people who have experienced trauma and who may have fear or uncertainty going to the police detachment to report sexual violence.
-The members we work with at the RCMP are trauma-informed, plainclothes men and women who understand the impact of a softer reporting space for many people.
+The members we work with in policing are trauma-informed, plainclothes men and women who understand the impact of a softer reporting space for many people.